 The bio-informatics genome processing and visualizing pipeline[15] shown in Figure 2 inspired the application use cases analyzed in this paper.
-This pipeline uses SmithWatermann-GOTOH application, analyzed in section 4.3, or BLAST+ application, analyzed in section 4.4, for sequence alignment, Pairwise clustering for sequence clustering and the Multidimensional Scaling application, analyzed in section 4.1, to reduce the dimensions of the distance matrix to generate 3D coordinates for visualization purposes.
-This pipeline is currently in use to process and visualize hundreds of thousands of genomes with the ultimate goal of visualizing millions of genome sequences.
+This pipeline uses SmithWatermann or BLAST+ application for sequence alignment, Pairwise clustering for sequence clustering and Multi-dimensional scaling to reduce the dimensions of the distance matrix to generate 3D coordinates for visualization purposes.

 Figure 2.
-Bio sequence analysis pipeline
+Figure 2 Bio sequence analysis pipeline